Kartikesh001/Otaku-community/README.md

 # **Otaku Community - Public Website for Anime Fans**

 Welcome to the **Otaku Community** project!
-This is a web-based platform that enables anime enthusiasts to chat in real-time across different groups and channels.
+This is a web-based platform that enables anime enthusiasts to chat in real-time across different groups and channels with the help of React js.
 Built with **Firebase** for authentication and database, it provides a seamless experience for anime fans to connect, share, and discuss their favorite topics.

 ---